Men I Trust: 2025–present: Forever Live Sessions, Vol. 2 and Equus albums

 On February 10, 2025, Men I Trust released Forever Live Sessions, Vol. 2.
-The following day on February 11, the band announced their upcoming fifth and sixth studio albums: Equus Asinus and Equus Caballus respectively, to be supported by the Equus Tour, which will run from July to October 2025.
+The following day on February 11, the band announced their upcoming fifth and sixth studio albums: Equus Asinus and Equus Caballus respectively, which were supported by the Equus Tour, which ran from July to October 2025.
 Equus Asinus was released on March 19, and Equus Caballus was released on May 6.

-Equus Asinus was longlisted for the 2025 Polaris Music Prize.
+Equus Asinus was longlisted for the 2025 Polaris Music Prize, and Equus Caballus was longlisted for the 2026 Polaris Music Prize.

 Musical style

+Men I Trust self-describes their music as a blend of "dream pop and indie elements" whereby blending "hypnotic melodies and captivating vocals they have been able to transcend a genre into their own musical space".
 NPR called Men I Trust an electropop band, Our Culture Mag describes the band as indie, and online music publication The Fader described their style as dream pop.
-They self describe their music as a blend of "dream pop and indie elements" whereby blending "hypnotic melodies and captivating vocals they have been able to transcend a genre into their own musical space".
 Their sound has also been classified as lo-fi and noted to have elements of R&B, jazz, and funk.